vipulnaik/diet-exercise-health/profile-information/physical-exercise/pull-ups-with-history.md

 series (i.e., the count measures the number of pull-ups I do in succession while hanging).

-Currently, when it's done after the dead hang, I can do about 2-3 underhand and 2-3 overhand.
+Currently, when it's done after the dead hang, I can do about 4 to 5 overhand pull-ups and 3 to 4 underhand pull-ups.

 ## History